RoskiDeluge/clx/README.md

 ```

 ## Cbot Basics
-The application is a Python script that prompts the gpt-3.5-turbo chat completions endpoint with a system message and the OS of the current system.
+The application is a Python script that prompts the gpt-3.5-turbo chat completions endpoint with a system message and can identify the OS of the current system.
 This helps ensure that Linux, Mac, and Windows specific commands tend to be more accurate.

 ## Installation